 Jones’ work has a beguiling quality that uses simple soundtracking.
 The films are allowed to breathe using large tracts of silence or rudimentary sound effects which give the images space to work on their own.
 She then weaves in animation, old 8mm or 16mm footage and historic photographs to build up layers of complexity.

 Ultimately Jones’ and Jenkin’s films are an effective antidote to the arms race of ultra high definition images and mega-budget film productions.
-By breathing life into cheap and often forgotten film stock they are providing the best medicine for tired eyes.
+By breathing life into cheap and often forgotten film stock they provide the best medicine for tired eyes.

-Any filmmakers interested in ASFF 2019 can find its submission guidelines online – there are 11 categories from Advertising film to VR and Immersive experiences.
-The deadline for submissions is 31 May 2019.
+Any filmmakers interested in ASFF can find its submission guidelines online – there are 11 categories from Advertising film to VR and Immersive experiences.